NoahY/q2a-embed/README.rst

 -----------
 Description
 -----------
-This is a plugin for **Question2Answer** that provides video embedding functionality.
+This is a plugin for **Question2Answer** that provides media embedding functionality.

 --------
 Features